necst/cicero/scripts/measurements/readme.txt

 -debug'	                       , help='execute in debug mode. print debug messages'
 -strfile'		    		   , help='file containing strings'
 -regfile'		    		   , help='file containing regular expressions'
 -bitstream'				       , help='only for copro: coprocessor bitstream file'
+-copro_not_check'              , help='only for copro: disable check against a golden model(python re).'
 -do_not_optimize'	           , help='only for copro and coprocompiler: do not optimize recopro code'
 some of them have default values you can read it directly in measure.py */